1902 Pittsfield Streetcar Incident: Background

 In late 1902, President Theodore Roosevelt embarked on a tour of New England to build support ahead of the 1902 midterm elections.
 On September 3, Roosevelt gave a speech at the City Park, then visited former senator Henry Dawes.
 The carriage left Dawes' home around 10:00 AM, accompanied by a mounted escort en route to the Pittsfield Country Club for another speech.

-The President rode in a barouche, an open-top carriage seating four, pulled by four horses.
+The President rode in a landau, an open-top carriage seating four, pulled by four gray horses.
 President Roosevelt sat in the back seat beside Massachusetts Governor Winthrop M. Crane, while George Cortelyou, Secretary to the President and former Secretary to President McKinley, sat alone in the front seat facing the rear.
-On the left side of the carriage's front bench, livery owner David J. Pratt of Dalton, Massachusetts, drove the team of horses, with Agent William Craig seated on the right side of the elevated perch.
+On the left side of the carriage's front bench, livery owner David J. Pratt of Dalton, Massachusetts, drove the team of horses, with Agent William Craig seated on the left side of the elevated seat.